USA Today Co.: 1906–1983

+In 1966, Neuharth took charge of Gannett Florida.
+After a few months, the Hudson family in Titusville decided to sell the Star Advocate to Gannett for $1 million.

+Neuharth started Today in Cocoa, which eventually became Florida Today.
+By June 1966, paid subscriptions were 33,000, far exceeding their goal of 20,000 by the end of the year.
+The paper became profitable in 1968 after just 33 months.

+Miller was succeeded by Al Neuharth in 1973.

-In 1979, Gannett acquired Combined Communications Corp., operator of 2 major daily newspapers, the Oakland Tribune and The Cincinnati Enquirer, seven television stations, 13 radio stations, as well as an outdoor advertising division, for $370 million.
+In 1978, Gannett acquired Combined Communications Corp., operator of 2 major daily newspapers, the Oakland Tribune and The Cincinnati Enquirer, seven television stations, 13 radio stations, as well as an outdoor advertising division, for $370 million.
 The outdoor advertising became known as Gannett Outdoor, before being acquired by Outdoor Systems (previously a division of 3M), before the company was sold to Infinity Broadcasting, which later became part of Viacom, and was part of CBS Corporation, until 2014 when CBS Outdoor went independent and became Outfront Media.

+In 1979 The News Journal in Wilmington, Delaware was purchased from DuPont and The Tennessean in Nashville when the chain had grown to 79 newspapers.
+In 1982, the broadcasting unit partnered with Telepictures Corporation to start out its Newscope program.

 Gannett's oldest newspaper is the Berrow's Worcester Journal based in Worcester, England and founded in 1690.
-In the United States the oldest newspapers still in circulation are the Poughkeepsie Journal, founded in Poughkeepsie, New York in 1785, and The Leaf-Chronicle founded in Clarksville, Tennessee in 1808.
+In the United States, the oldest newspapers still in circulation are the Poughkeepsie Journal, founded in Poughkeepsie, New York in 1785, and The Leaf-Chronicle founded in Clarksville, Tennessee in 1808.